lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_3.md

 `@script`
-There are two terms when it comes to the numbers of disease cases: Prevalence and incidence.
-Prevalence is a snapshot in time and counts how many have a disease.
-Incidence is the new cases of a disease over a period of time.
+What are prevalence and incidence?
+We briefly covered it in the previous video, but here we will go into more detail.
+Prevalence is a single snapshot in time and counts how many people have a disease.
+Incidence is the number of new cases of a disease over a specific period of time.
 Because of the time component, incidence data is much more powerful at uncovering how exposures can influence disease.
 This graph illustrates prevalence vs incidence.
 At visit 0, there is one case, and so one prevalent case.

 ---